alvar-freude/Posemo/Documentation/README.md

 # Posemo – Documentation

 The Posemo Documentation is mostly written in Pod format.
 It is inside the code (see lib) and in extra pod files (see pod).
-The (coming) scripts here in Documentation/bin generate HTML and Markdown files from it.

-The results are in the appropriate folders.
+Later, there will be a script, which generates HTML from the Pod.
+(TODO)